Cosmetic Surgery Standards FAQ

 The Clinical Quality Indicators for Cosmetic Surgery sets out how data collection is anticipated for each metric.
 Many of these items will be included in routine collection by service providers that will be submitted to PHIN.
-PHIN will then be publishing specific performance measures on a monthly basis from April 2017 at a service and consultant level.
+PHIN will then be publishing specific performance measures from mid 2018 at a service and consultant level.

 Data items listed which state ‘local collection’ should be collected and analysed locally through audit.

-Reports reflecting practice at service and clinician level will be available for those data items that are being collected by PHIN from April 2017 and this will be in the public domain.
+Reports reflecting practice at service and clinician level will be available for those data items that are being collected by PHIN and this will be in the public domain.
 Those items listed as ‘local collection’ will have to be reported on locally.